learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 ![png](index_files/index_14_1.png)

 This is awesome.
-The difference between two cdfs in the second plot show that sample did not come from the distribution which we tried to compare it against.
+The difference between the two CDFs in the second plot shows that the sample did not come from the distribution which we tried to compare it against.

 ### Now you can run all the generated datasets through the function ks_plot and comment on the output.